ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-To reduce the risk of DoS attacks, the server could also be configured to not bother storing known-to-be-good (i.e. administratively-vetted) leaf certificates, and only store unknown leaf certificates that chain to a known trust anchor.
+To reduce the risk of DoS attacks, the server could also be configured to not bother storing known-to-be-good (i.e. administratively-vetted) leaf certificates, and only store unknown leaf certificates that chain to known trust anchors.
 This information may enable a HTTPS server operator to detect attacks or unusual behavior of Certificate Authorities even outside the Certificate Transparency ecosystem.